In the FE Department, all Transitions are personalised to individual students and their families or carers.

 - The Transition Lead, school advocate and student, (whenever appropriate) attend multi agency meetings.
 If it is not appropriate for the student to attend, their voice is represented.

 - The school work closely alongside the Adult Service worker to ensure that Mental Capacity assessments are led by those who know the student well.

 - When provisions are identified, they are invited into school in order to meet and find out more about the young person and share information.

 - Students are supported by the school to visit their new providers and plan their transition.

 Students in the FE Department have the option of spending up to 3 years in the Department (up to Year 14).

 - Transition planning begins when students enter the Department.
-This involves transition related target setting on their Medium Term planning, Transition objectives included into their personalised learning programmes, regular transition planning and advocacy sessions.
+This involves transition related target setting on their Medium Term planning related to the Preparing for Adulthood framework, as well as Transition objectives included into their personalised learning programmes and regular transition planning and advocacy sessions.
 As the process evolves, the Transition lead will work with families/carers individually on a personalised transition plan for their child.

 - Students build their own personalised communication packages which will leave school with them.
 For some this could be their profiles and communication charts which they can continually evaluate and revise.
 For others this could be a bank of communication resources such as symbolised communication packages or switch adapted equipment.
-The FE team work closely with the SALT team to achieve this.
+The FE team work with the school’s Communication & Decision Making team to achieve this.

 - Students will have opportunities to visit post school provisions and services available to them, supported by their core team and advocate.
 For some students, they will be able to directly make choices and decisions regarding their future provision.
-For other students, their reactions to places will be observed and fedback at Transition planning meetings.
+For other students, their reactions to places will be observed and fed back at Transition planning meetings (Best Interest Meetings).

 - Students, wherever possible, are encouraged to be proactive within the process.